substratum/template/README.md

 If you would like to enable this feature (only allow your theme to be used with official substratum builds), all you have to do is to flip `JNI_TRUE` to `JNI_FALSE` [here](app/src/main/jni/LoadingProcess.c#L18)!

-Template version 11.5.0 introduces additional caller package verification that requires the use of Substratum version 915 or higher for your theme to work.
-Until Substratum is updated on the play store, themers are suggested to use template version 11.4.0.

 ### Now what?
 Nothing.
 Now you're set to publish your theme!